 - intervention of an unprotected left main artery, OR

 - intervention on patient presenting with triple vessel disease defined as at least one significant stenosis (at least 50% diameter stenosis on visual assessment) in all three major epicardial territories

 - Any prior coronary revascularization within the last 6 months

-- Hemodynamically unstable MI with elevated cardiac biomarker (creatinine kinase-MB (CK-MB) or troponin >1X upper limit of normal (ULN)) and no evidence of at least 1 consecutive CKMB or troponin value trending downward from previous value (at least 4 hours apart) OR ST Elevation MI (STEMI) within 72 hours prior to the index procedure regardless of the level of cardiac biomarker
+- Any MI with elevated cardiac biomarker (creatinine kinase-MB (CK-MB) or troponin >1X upper limit of normal (ULN)) and no evidence of at least 1 consecutive CKMB or troponin value trending downward from previous value (at least 4 hours apart) OR ST Elevation MI (STEMI) within 72 hours prior to the index procedure regardless of the level of cardiac biomarker

 - Cardiac arrest within 24 hours of procedure requiring cardiopulmonary resuscitation (CPR) or defibrillation